-How to Manage the Medical Device Software Development Process in Your eQMS
+How to Manage the Med Device Software Development Process in Your eQMS

 Managing the medical device software development process is a big undertaking.
 Software as a device is regulated like any other medical device, but the process is not the same for device manufacturers and manufacturers creating medical software applications.